Go Ahead, Jump

 Theios aims to help explain how galaxies come to be, and better understanding how the stars within them are born is one part of that project.
 Ultimately, her investigations may create knowledge about the structure of the universe itself.
 She can take scientific risks with assurance thanks to Caltech’s unique resources for astronomical discovery, the guidance of faculty, and philanthropic backing as a Troesh Family Distinguished Scholar.

-Working with Chuck Steidel, Caltech’s Lee A. DuBridge Professor of Astronomy, she moves her studies forward using one-of-a-kind tools: a pair of advanced spectrographs at the W. M. Keck Observatory and a massive set of records from observations of the distant, primordial universe.
+Theios works with Chuck Steidel, Caltech’s Lee A. DuBridge Professor of Astronomy, to move her studies forward using one-of-a-kind tools: a pair of advanced spectrographs at the W. M. Keck Observatory and a massive set of records from observations of the distant, primordial universe.

 “It’s really interesting to do a statistical survey instead of looking at individual galaxies,” Theios says.
 “My adviser spent decades building up the dataset I’m using for my thesis.
 No one else has anything like this.”